zmalone/chef-web-docs/source/learn-the-basics/windows/configure-a-resource/3/_index.md

 This time you get a different response &ndash; the file is already up to date.
 This is because Chef does work only when it needs to.

 Chef looks at the current configuration state and applies the action only if the current state doesn't match the desired state.
 Here, Chef doesn't create or modify <code class="file-path">settings.ini</code> because it already exists and its contents didn't change.
+We call this approach _test and repair_.